 It is possible to be pregnant and have no symptoms, just as it is possible to have many of the symptoms above and not be pregnant.

-People who experience dizziness during pregnancy should take precautions to reduce the risk of a fall or other injuries.
-Doing the following may help:
+People with dizziness during pregnancy should take care to reduce the risk of falls and injuries.

-- refraining from driving during a dizzy spell or after any known dizziness triggers
+- making sure not to drive during a dizzy spell or after any known dizziness triggers

 Some strategies that may help prevent dizziness include: